garriguv/garriguv.github.io/about.md

 title: About
 ---

 I'm Vincent, a software engineer in Berlin.
-I'm currently the director of Media Streaming at [SoundCloud](http://soundcloud.com).
+I'm currently an engineering director at [SoundCloud](http://soundcloud.com).

 ### Follow me on